 If RSA choose to enforce this additional excess, then for full referrals, we will reimburse you the £200 if you are charged.
 This does not apply to patients referred solely for outpatient services.

 This means you can continue to be referred where you and your primary care vet consider most appropriate.
 We hope this will be to us.
 If you would like any more information then please contact us.

 My pet has an ongoing problem - Will I be charged for consultations and ongoing treatments?

 We make a charge for every consultation your pet has with our specialist veterinary surgeons and for all treatments we prescribe.
 Ongoing consultations fees are smaller but treatments may differ in cost.

 I want to give some feedback to Cave Veterinary Specialists, how can I do this?

-If you would like to provide us feedback after your visit to the practice either send us an e-mail firstname.lastname@example.org or just inform one of our members of staff and they will pass on any comments.
+If you would like to give us feedback after your visit to the practice, please either send us an e-mail to firstname.lastname@example.org or just inform one of our members of staff and they will pass on any comments.
 We are constantly striving to improve the service we offer and we are always pleased to get feedback, whether good or bad!